AgenttiX/agenttix.github.io/it/purchasing.md

     requiring installation in one of the x16 slots on the motherboard.
     Many motherboards split the lanes between the x16 slots to e.g. x8 per slot when multiple cards are installed, so installing a separate Ethernet controller may halve the bandwidth of your GPU.
+    However, a used add-on card is usually the cheaper option.
   - If you're building a server, ensure that you have enough PCIe slots and lanes.
     Installing multiple network cards and SATA controllers will easily consume the most of your PCIe slots.
-  - Thunderbolt docks can make it a lot easier to manage the cables, especially if you have an electric standing desk.
+  - With a Thunderbolt port you can have a Thunderbolt dock that makes it a lot easier to manage the cables, especially if you have an electric standing desk.
     With optical cables you can even install the computer in another room and have complete silence in your room!
   - Wired network connectivity should be preferred over wireless whenever possible.
     However, if wired networking is not possible, you should use a Wi-Fi adapter that is either included in the motherboard or connected over PCIe.
     A well-positioned external antenna is necessary for a fast and reliable connection.
 - SSD
-  - The operating system should be installed on a M.2 form factor SSD with PCIe connectivity (NVME).
+  - The operating system should be installed on an M.2 form factor SSD with PCIe connectivity (NVME).
     Those can be quite expensive especially at the larger sizes, so files should be stored on separate drives such as SATA SSDs.
     If you have lots of large files such as movies, it's preferable to build a separate server (NAS) for them.